qqueue/c4/readme.md

 features you'll love, some you'll never need, and plenty of missing features you'd actually want.

-`html5chan` is developed primarily on Firefox, but it likely works on Chrome too.
+`html5chan` is developed primarily on Firefox with Greasemonkey 1+, but it likely works on Chrome too.
 I don't really care about Opera, but hey, it's just javascript, right?
 Try it out and see.

 # Development Stages